wanqizhu/finitefield/README.md

 ```
 print(F5(3))  # just the number 3, in the context of the integers mod 5
+# you can directly do arithmetic on field elements
 assert F5(2) + F5(4) == F5(1)  # 2 + 4 == 1 mod 5

 # each element of F_{49} is a remainder polynomial of degree < 2 in F_7[x]